coalaura/lugo/README.md

 * **Unused Variables:** Granular detection for unused locals, functions, parameters and loop variables.
 * **Shadowing:** Warns when a local or loop variable shadows an outer scope or global, providing a clickable link to the shadowed definition.
 * **Unreachable Code:** Detects dead code after `return`, `break` or `goto`, as well as statically unreachable `elseif` or `else` branches.
+* **Constant Conditions:** Warns when a condition is statically known to be always true or always false.
 * **Ambiguous Returns:** Catches Lua's infamous newline evaluation trap where expressions on the next line are accidentally returned.
 * **Redundant Code:** Warns about empty blocks (`do end`), self-assignments, redundant parameters, redundant assignment values and redundant returns (with quick-fixes to remove them).
 * **Sanity Checks:** Detects duplicate fields in table literals, unbalanced assignments, loop variable mutations and incorrect vararg (`...`) usage.